B Beck Lievenbruck

 5. Adding a Finisher (Optional)

 After your final layer of paint has dried, you have the option to add a finisher to your work for the most protection possible.
 Angelus 4-Coat Finishers are an excellent choice for protecting your painted leather.
-These finisher adds a protective layer, shielding your design from the elements and wear, and is available in different finishes to suit your desired look.
+These finisher adds a protective layer, shielding your design from the elements and wear, and are available in different finishes to suit your desired look.
 Apply them as directed for a long-lasting, durable finish.

 Final Thoughts